The History of the Future

 In 2018 a large book was discovered, which had been hidden away in the Fesch library in Corsica, France.
 Titled “Thesaurum Hyeroglyphicorum” (The Thesaurus of Hieroglyphics), it was written in Latin and dated 1610.

-Proof is just now beginning to emerge that Abbasid scholars, in the 8th and 9th centuries, translated the two main Egyptian written languages.
+Proof is just now beginning to emerge that Abbasid scholars, in the 8th and 9th centuries, began to translate the two main Egyptian written languages.
 Hieroglyphic was carved and painted on the walls and ceilings of temples and tombs, while Hieratic was written in ink onto papyrus scrolls.

-In the second part of Ancient Hidden Astrology Books (Part 3b), I share how some Renaissance astrologers became astronomers when “bearded stars” appeared in the Heavens, as predicted in Abu Ma’shar’s ancient astrology books.
+In the next part of Ancient Hidden Astrology Books, I share how some Renaissance astrologers became astronomers when “bearded stars” appeared in the Heavens, as predicted in Abu Ma’shar’s ancient astrology books.

 Nostradamus wrote that these stars would serve as omens to coincide with the end of the Renaissance and great changes in the religion and politics of Europe.